Frostfire25/airplane-project/client-5/README.md

 - **Distance Calculation**: Shows distance to nearest aircraft from your location
 - **Systemd Service**: Runs automatically on boot as a background service
 - **Multiple Aircraft Tracking**: Rotates through nearby aircraft display
+- **Web Configuration Interface**: Easy-to-use Streamlit web UI for changing settings from any device

 ## Hardware Requirements